Contact the registrar at firstname.lastname@example.org or 563-425-5268.

 You may request a transcript via any of the following methods:

-Online — Transcripts can be ordered via the Web 24/7 through the National Student Clearinghouse (link opens in new window).
+Online — Transcripts can be ordered through the National Student Clearinghouse (link opens in new window).
 You can order as many transcripts as you like in one online session using any major credit card.
 Your card will only be charged after your order has been completed.
-Order updates are available via mobile message and will also be emailed to you.
-You can track your order online on the Transcript Ordering Web site.
+Order updates are available via text or email.
+You can track your order online on the transcript ordering Web site.

-Email — Download and print a transcript request form (pdf).
-Complete and sign, then scan and email to email@example.com.
-You will receive a bill statement in the mail to be returned within 10 days.
+Email — Scan and email your completed and signed request to firstname.lastname@example.org.
+You will receive an invoice in the mail to be paid within 10 days.

 - PHONE OR EMAIL REQUESTS WITHOUT A SCANNED UIU TRANSCRIPT REQUEST FORM CANNOT BE PROCESSED.
 We need your signature.

 - If the transcript is being sent to yourself, it will be marked "Issued to student".